 The General Meeting elects the members of the Board.
 Biographies of the directors can be found in the Board of Directors section.

 Board and committee attendance

-The Board convened six times during 2023 with actual attendance compared to possible attendance during the period of their directorship as follows:
+The Board convened six times during 2024 with actual attendance compared to possible attendance as follows: